Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 Key Insights on Future Public Health Preparedness

-• Strengthening laboratory capacity for pathogen detection
+• Strengthening laboratory detection capacity

-• Integrating environmental monitoring with health data
+• Integrating environmental and health data

 • Expanding international reporting systems

-• Supporting interdisciplinary research under the One Health framework
+• Supporting interdisciplinary research under One Health

 Conclusion